piyush7401/Job_Portal/README.md

 - jsonwebtoken: JSON Web Token (JWT) implementation for Node.js
 - validator: Library for string validation and sanitization
 - moment: Library for parsing, validating, manipulating, and formatting dates
+- cors: Library allows or restricts cross-origin HTTP
+- cookie-parser: It parses cookies attached to the client's request and makes them available